 Mission

-Bike Box Project aims to improve the lives of people with Parkinson’s and their caregivers by fostering a community of support that builds hope, engagement, and connection, while empowering individuals to move beyond their limitation through physical activity, compassion, and meaningful relationships.
+Bike Box Project aims to improve the lives of people with Parkinson’s and their caregivers by fostering a community of support that builds hope, engagement, and connection, while empowering individuals to move beyond their limitations through physical activity, compassion, and meaningful relationships.

 Mission

-Bike Box Project aims to improve the lives of people with Parkinson’s and their caregivers by fostering a community of support that builds hope, engagement, and connection, while empowering individuals to move beyond their limitation through physical activity, compassion, and meaningful relationships.
+Bike Box Project aims to improve the lives of people with Parkinson’s and their caregivers by fostering a community of support that builds hope, engagement, and connection, while empowering individuals to move beyond their limitations through physical activity, compassion, and meaningful relationships.

 Vision